llaver/ReducReloaded/README.md

 Feel free to submit a pull request or contact me to be added as a contributor.

 Finally, messing with and/or continuing someones code is totally acceptable (try to be creative.. don't just delete code)

+...The worst android app ever can't be the worst if it doesn't have a link to a website that doesn't work.